lydell/source-map-resolve/readme.md

 - `read(url, callback)` is a function that reads `url` and responds using `callback(error, content)`.
 In Node.js you might want to use `fs.readFile`, while in the browser you might want to use an asynchronus `XMLHttpRequest`.
+- `options` is an optional object with any of the following properties:
+  - `ignoreSourceRoot`: The `sourceRoot` property of source maps might only be relevant when resolving sources in the browser.
+This lets you bypass it when using the module outside of a browser, if needed.
+Defaults to `false`.
 - `callback(error, result)` is a function that is invoked with either an error or `null` and the result.